alanng10/Version/Docue/a.md

 The String value is branch name.
 The String value valid char not include space and colon.
-The String value is char count min 3.
+The String value is char count min 3 and max 24.
 The Int value is branch mod index.
 The Int value has limitel 1 exa.